IB Biology DNA and RNA Structure: Chargaff's Rule and Base Pairing

 Markscheme-style answer: Uses evidence from the figure or data; includes a correct biological explanation; compares values where relevant; avoids copying the question wording without analysis.

-- A1.2.7 Differences between DNA and RNA notes
+- DNA is double-stranded and RNA is single-stranded.

 FAQ